harelba/q/README.markdown

 ### Installation of the new beta release
 For now, only Linux RPM, DEB and Mac OSX are supported.
 Almost made the Windows version work, but there's some issue there, and the windows executable requires some external dependencies which I'm trying to eliminate.

-The beta OSX version is not in `brew` yet, you'll need to take the `macos-q` executable and put it in your filesystem.
+The beta OSX version is not in `brew` yet, you'll need to take the `macos-q` executable, put it in your filesystem and `chmod +x` it.

 DEB/RPM are working well, although for some reason showing the q manual (`man q`) does not work for Debian, even though it's packaged in the DEB file.
 I'll get around to fixing it later.

-Download the relevant files directly from [Links Coming Soon](TBD).
+Download the relevant files directly from [The Beta Release Assets](https://github.com/harelba/q/releases/tag/v3.1.0-beta).

 ## Examples